For better functionality, please ensure you have the latest version of Adobe Acrobat Reader.

 Justice Fish submitted his report on the legislative review to the Minister of National Defence on April 30, 2021.
 The Minister tabled the report in Parliament on June 1, 2021.

-- Cover letter to the MPCC Submission (currently available in PDF version only, 212 KB)
+- Cover letter to the MPCC Submission

 - MPCC Submissions to the Independent Review Authority (currently available in PDF version only, 9,83 KB)